Jayden-Xu/FlashMLA/README.md

 ### Core Kernels

 We compare **FlashMLA** core kernels against industry-standard **FlashAttention-2 (FA2)** implementations and the **PyTorch SDPA** baseline on **NVIDIA A100 (80GB)**.
+> Core Kernels are not optimized intentionally, to demonstrate the architectural advantage of MLA.

 Key Architectural Parameters:
 - FlashMLA: `d_c = 512` (Compressed KV Latent)